Adding observation data#

 'tac.picarro.hourly.185m.dat': {'ch4': {'uuid': '13172db7-7859-4f38-90cf-219c1fbe3b99', 'new': True}, 'co2': {'uuid': 'c79a3473-9f50-47d8-83d8-66a62fd085f7', 'new': True}}}}

 This extracts the data and metadata from the files, standardises them, and adds them to our object store.
+The keywords of site and network, along with details extracted from the data itself allow us to uniquely store the data.

 The returned decc_results dictionary shows how the data has been stored: each file has been split into several entries, each with a unique ID (UUID).
 Each entry is known as a Datasource (see Note on Datasources).